AionSystem/VERITAS/README.md

 ---

-### 🆘 I Need Rescue — Emergency Signal
+### 🆘 I Need Rescue — Emergency Signal to the Deployment Dashboard

-For a person trapped or in immediate danger who needs to send a rescue signal — works offline, tracks last known location, and prioritizes visibility to responders.
+For a person trapped or in immediate danger who needs to send a rescue signal to the team operating this deployment — works offline, tracks last known location, and prioritizes visibility on the responder dashboard.

+> **⚠️ Boundary — read first:** this signal reaches **only the responder dashboard of the VERITAS instance it is sent from.** It does not contact 911, 112, or any emergency service, and it is seen only if a responder organization is actively monitoring this deployment. **Always contact official emergency services first by any available means.** The full boundary statement: [What VERITAS Is — and What It Is Not](#what-veritas-is--and-what-it-is-not).

 - One-tap emergency button
 - Automatic location capture (GPS with fallback to last known)